zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part2.md

 a fetus of a new insight, which can drive the further development of an application utilizing the insight.

-Once a well-defined domain is available we can build an application for it.
-As indicated above, domains consist of a network of interconnected entities, which follow the domain rules (schema).
-The domain also defines the semantics of such a network.
+Once a well-defined domain is available (i.e. metadata), we can build an application for it.
+As indicated above, domains consist of a network of interconnected entities, which follow the domain rules anchored in the metadata.

 To conclude, we do not build applications directly on top of protodata.
-Instead, firstly we identify domains, i.e. subsets of data entities having something in common, then we describe it by means of a schema, give it some meaning and establish relationships between the entities - a network.
+Instead, firstly we identify domains, i.e. subsets of data entities having something in common, then we describe it by means of metadata giving it some meaning and establishing relationships between the entities (network).
 The resulting domain is the foundation on top of which we can build some applications.

 ###Technologies